Worm bins are a simple way to compost food scraps. Learn about some of the nuances and worm bin problems facing beginners and how to fix them.

 - How to Get Rid of Fruit Flies in a Worm Bin

-Have you had issues with your worm bin?
+Have you experienced worm bin problems?
 What did you do to remedy it?